redewiedergabe/corpus/resources/docs/additional_data.md

 # 2 fully annotated texts

 This corpus contains fully annotated texts, annotated by only one annotator.
+Annotation types and metadata are similar to the main corpus.

 ## 2a fully annotated narratives